Last Updated November 19, 2020

 Information third parties provide to us

-On occasion, we receive personal data from third parties.
-For example, if you attend a meeting or event, the organizer of the event may share your personal data with us if they have obtained your consent to do so.
+On occasion, we receive or obtain personal data from third parties.
+For example, if you attend a meeting or event, the organizer of the event may share your personal data with us.
 We may combine this information with information you provide to us and information we collect about you.
 We will use this information and the combined information for the purposes set out below (depending on the types of information we receive).

 How Do We Use the Information We Collect?